bartaadalbert/bartaadalbert/README.md

 👋 **Hello, I'm Adalbert!**

-I'm a **DevOps enthusiast** with a strong passion for utilizing cutting-edge technologies to streamline development and deployment processes.
-I specialize in using **GitHub, ArgoCD, Kubernetes, Helm, Flux CD, and Traefik** to build efficient and scalable infrastructure.
+I'm a **DevOps enthusiast** with a strong passion for leveraging cutting-edge technologies to streamline development and deployment processes.
+I specialize in using GitHub, ArgoCD, Kubernetes, Helm, Flux CD, and Traefik to build efficient and scalable infrastructure.
+For infrastructure provisioning and management, I rely on Terraform to define and manage resources as code, ensuring consistent and reproducible deployments across cloud providers.
+Additionally, I utilize monitoring tools like Prometheus, Grafana, and ELK stack (Elasticsearch, Logstash, Kibana) to gain deep insights into system performance and proactively address any issues.
+For configuration management and automation, I employ Ansible to ensure consistent and reproducible deployments across environments.

 ## 🔧 Current Projects